Leica CL vs Olympus PEN-F

 Review summary: Leica CL vs Olympus PEN-F

-So what conclusions can be drawn?
-Which of the two cameras – the Leica CL or the Olympus PEN-F – has the upper hand?
+So what is the bottom line?
+Is there a clear favorite between the Leica CL and the Olympus PEN-F?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24.1 vs 20.2MP) with a 12% higher linear resolution.